neo9/cordova-honeywell-scanner/README.md

 ### release

-Release the current connected device if exist.
+Release the current connected device if exist.</br>
 For optimization, please call this function during apps pause event